elgoon7/Team12/README.md

 Team12
 ======

-Code for Good 2014
+My Garden, a web application built for the National Wildlife Federation to connect gardening enthusiasts and promote collaboration and knowledge sharing.

-Edit.
+Winner of the 2014 JPMorgan Chase Code for Good Challenge in Columbus, Ohio.